usgs/pestpp/documentation/pestpp_users_manual.md

 -   Control variables such as those which govern PEST’s calculation of the Marquardt lambda (RLAMBDA1, RLAMFAC, PHIRATSUF, PHIREDLAM and NUMLAM) should be coherent.
 Suitable values are suggested below for these and other variables, though little will be said about their usage by PEST.

 Variables appearing in a PEST control file which are used by members of the PEST++ suite are now described.
 At the same time, sensible, PESTCHEK-safe placeholder values are provided for all variables whose presence is required in a PEST control file, but which are not actually used by members of the PEST++ suite.
 The interested reader is referred to part I of the PEST manual for further details.

+Note that all of the PEST++ tools will check that the parameters and observations between the control file and template/instruction files are aligned.
+This checking can be disabled by setting *CHECK\_TPLINS* to false.

 ## <a id='s8-6' />4.6 Control Data Section